jhudsl/Computing_for_Cancer_Informatics/README.md

 # Data Management for Cancer Research

+** This course is still a work in progress** The authors will be working on it for the next couple of months.

 This course was created from [this github template](https://github.com/jhudsl/DaSL_Course_Template_Bookdown).

 You can see the rendered course material here:  https://jhudatascience.org/Computing_and_Data_Management